 1. The Chapel of Four Chaplains

-Friends of the Chapel of Four Chaplains, Inc. (aka: The Four Chaplains Memorial Foundation) is a 501(c)3 non-profit organization that advocates for cultural harmony and religious tolerance.
+Friends of the Chapel of Four Chaplains, Inc. (DBA: The Chapel of Four Chaplains & The Four Chaplains Memorial Foundation) is a 501(c)3 non-profit organization that advocates for cultural harmony and religious tolerance.
 It is comprised of community leaders, friends and corporate contributors.
 Donations are tax-deductible under IRS laws.

 The Four Chaplains Memorial Foundation promotes annual memorial services in communities across The U.S. all year around but especially on or near the February anniversary of the sinking of the U.S.A.T.
 Dorchester to raise awareness of the need for cooperation among all peoples.